 - brings out the best in the other pupils, which lowers the bullies' status

 - frees victims from the fear of reprisals, since no one is punished.

 A bullied youngster may well be prone to anxiety and depression, and for help with these problems please click here.

 The challenge is to produce

 * a piece of writing called 'Beating the Bullies' or ...

-or use this form to get in touch about bullying or creative work.
+To get in touch about bullying or creative work please use this form.